Eurovision Song Contest 1977: Location

 The British Broadcasting Corporation (BBC) staged the contest at the Wembley Conference Centre.
 The venue was the first purpose-built conference centre in the United Kingdom, and opened on 31 January 1977—making it a newly built venue at the time.
 It was demolished in 2006.

 At the night of the contest, 2,000 spectators were present in the audience.

 Host selection

 Glasgow was the first bidder for hosting the contest, with the venues either the Kelvin Hall or the King's Theatre.

 Participants

-was set to participate in the contest and had been drawn to participate in fourth place, but later withdrew. decided not to enter and would not return to the contest until 1981 due to bad results in the years prior, while Sweden returned to the competition, having missed out the year before.
+was set to participate in the contest and had been drawn to perform in the fourth running order slot, but later withdrew. decided not to enter and would not return to the contest until 1981 due to bad results in the years prior, while Sweden returned to the competition, having missed out the year before.
 This made for eighteen participating nations.